Do I like My Little Pony: Friendship is Magic? Yes.

 People have them, too.
 Think of your life.
 What do you do uniquely well?
 In what ways do you have an unfair advantage?
 What do you find easy that other people find difficult?
 In a room full of your peers, on what axis do you stand out?
 What would the world be missing if you had never been born?

 The real world is significantly more complex than Equestria.
 Brands and people can (and often do) have more than one purpose, and that purpose is malleable.
-But if you never investigate your cutie mark, you’ll find yourself at the whim of your circumstances — with your life happening to you rather than you happening to it.
+But if you never investigate, you’ll find yourself at the whim of your circumstances — with your life happening to you rather than you happening to it.
 If you take the time to self-reflect, the discovery of your purpose can become a beacon guiding your practical choices every day.

 When I meet people for the first time, I like to find out what makes them special and different.
 Most people don’t actually know, and they shy away from the question.
 The obvious facts of their lives don’t provide the full picture, and the lack of clarity leaves them frustrated.
 But they might just not have waited long enough.
 Bill Gates built a great company, but it turns out his purpose was to improve the lives of billions through the Gates Foundation, all along.